LowLevelDaniel/COIL/README.md

 - **Operating system development**: Including bootloaders and kernels
 - **Cross-platform libraries**: That need to run efficiently on multiple architectures
 - **High-performance computing**: Where squeezing every ounce of performance matters
-- **Heterogeneous computing**: Where code needs to run on both CPUs and accelerators (GPUs, FPGAs, etc.)
+- **Heterogeneous computing**: Where code needs to run on both CPUs and accelerators